 Kate and I enjoy live performances, and the venue and the musicians are outstanding.
 If that were all, we would have a great time.
 There is more, however.
 We sit at a table for six or eight.
 We and one other couple are there almost every time.
 They are the 93-year old parents of the woman who currently runs the restaurant with her husband.
 We love this couple.
 They are known by lots of people in Knoxville.
 The benefit to us is that it we have a pleasant evening with them accompanied by good music.
 In addition, they have introduced us to many other people who attend.
 Although there are a few others who, like us, attend more than one program a month, each of the programs draws somewhat different audiences.
 That has enlarged our number of social contacts.

 The other restaurant with its own special story is Panera Bread.
 I could write a book about this one.
 In fact, I am reminded of the book, How Starbucks Saved My Life by Michael Gates Gill.
 The author tells the story of the role Starbucks played in his rebound from the loss of his job after a previously successful career in advertising.
-I am not ready to make that same claim for Panera, but it has been a very important place in our lives for the past four or five years.
-It has nothing to do with the food.
-It is its contribution to our social lives.
+I am not ready to make that same claim for Panera, but it was a very important place in our lives for four or five years.
+That had nothing to do with the food.
+It was its contribution to our social lives.
+A little over a year ago, Kate began to sleep later in the morning.
+That has cut down on our visits there.
+Now we usually go straight to lunch after she wakes up.

 Although Starbucks and Panera are different kinds of operations, they are similar in that they are not simply places to eat or drink.
 They are places for social engagement.